GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 - Set Email in To
 - Set your Gmail address in From
 - Set your app's name in From Name
-- Enter Subject and Body as you like.
+- Enter Subject and Body as you like
 - Click "Continue"
 ![bg right h:700px](images/2022-11-12-22-12-36.png)